Average Travel Trailer Length – Yes It Matters

 Is there such a thing as an average travel trailer length?
 Mathematically speaking, yes, it’s about 30 feet.
 But you can always average out numbers, so let’s do some checking into why travel trailer length might matter to you.

 Susan and I are considering buying a travel trailer and we were discussing how long it should be.
 We want it to be big enough for us to live in comfortably, yet small enough to tow easily.
-We also want to make sure it fits into most campsites.
-But the number one thing we kept coming back to was the length of the travel trailer.

 Of course, we will go through Outdoorsy to find our travel trailer rental.
-They have a great platform that makes renting an RV easy and hassle free.
+They have a great platform that makes renting an RV easy and hassle-free.

 Is There a Maximum Travel Trailer Length?